 Another option for movement assistance is a guide dog.
 Getting a guide dog is not a simple process and requires careful consideration.

-Caring for a guide dog
+Looking after a guide dog

 A guide dog will need to be taken care of like any other dog, and you need to make sure you have the resources to feed them, take them for multiple walks a day, and afford regular and possibly emergency care at the veterinarian’s office.3